datacarpentry/semester-biology/assignments/r-fundamentals-1.md

 >
 > - use, modify, and write custom functions
 > - use the output of one function as the input of another
+> - understand and use the basic relational operators
-> - use `for` loops to automate function operations
+> - use an `if` statement to evaluate conditionals

 {% include reading.html %}